 Who can participate:

-Teams must select from among one of the following 3 CTE career clusters including Agriculture (including Aquaculture), Manufacturing (including food products and processing), or Health Care (including Biotechnology), and are supported in their work to develop and implement industry-aligned curriculum modules
+Teams select from among one of the CTE career clusters including but not limited to Agriculture (including Aquaculture), Manufacturing (including food products and processing), or Health Care (including Biotechnology), and are supported in their work to develop and implement industry-aligned curriculum modules